grimoirworkshop/telephones/README.md

 # telephones

-the working and tested version is from about a month ago; right before a big gap in commit dates to build in platformIO
+the working and tested version is from about a month ago; right before a big gap in commit dates, all versions after that are irrelevant though some may work

+to build in platformIO

 OneButton button1(2, true);